Rugby League 26

 Rugby League 26 is a video game developed by Big Ant Studios and published by Nacon.
 It is part of the Rugby league video game series.
 The game was released on 17 July 2025, it was made available for PlayStation 4, PlayStation 5, Xbox Series X and Series S and on PC.
+A Nintendo Switch 2 version was announced to be released on June 5th, 2026.

 The game was released in both Australia and the United Kingdom, featuring different cover athletes for each regional edition.

 Commentary

 Australian Commentary is provided by Andrew Voss, who returns from previous installments in the series.
 He is joined by Cameron Smith, who contributes additional commentary.
 British commentary is done by Dave Woods and Brian Carney.

 Release

 On 14 June 2025, the National Rugby League (NRL) announced that the game would launch on 17 July with the game having 'updated visuals' and 'better realism'.
 Eight years after the release of Rugby League Live 4 in 2017, Rugby League 26 was released to mostly negative reactions from both fans and professional NRL players.
 Upon launch users reported significant issues including login problems and gameplay bugs.
 Many players expressed their frustration on social media platforms.
 In response, the studio issued a public apology.